hydroflux/ox-teleport-cc-frontend/README.md

 [] Sample list isn't the best way to have a splash / home page--also wasted a lot of time during the CC--decide on a way to update
-[] Categories list should exist in their own table including the colors [] Look into the widgets available on the api again, possible to show on the CityContainer page [] If continuing to use material-ui, update the CityContainer page to use the 'Paper' component in order to split the page into left / right (right side for widget)
-[] Need to add conditionals for if the urban area details don't exist
+[] Categories list should exist in their own table including the colors [] Look into the widgets available on the api again, possible to show on the CityContainer page [] Need to add conditionals for if the urban area details don't exist

 <!-- August 25th Backlog Updates -->